 Much of America’s strength lies in its diversity.
 We are a country that invites enterprising people from across the globe to make something of themselves in a land of opportunity.
 All Americans deserve the freedom to practice faith in their own way, and we should never tolerate discrimination based on religious preference.

 Throughout our country's proud history, every generation has faced a national debate on civil rights issues.
 While these struggles have often been slow and arduous, as we have witnessed for more than two centuries, the trajectory of our society is toward more equality under the law.
 Congressman Garamendi stands with President Obama, President Clinton, Vice President Biden, and Vice President Cheney in full support of equality for the LGBT community, including marriage equality.
 Garamendi was proud to support an end to Don’t Ask Don’t Tell, because anyone brave enough to don the uniform of an American hero deserves to live their life openly and without fear of reprisal.
 Garamendi also voted for the Matthew Shepard and James Byrd, Jr. Hate Crimes Act, helping to protect LGBT community and other minorities from hate-inspired violence.
+Garamendi continues to support the federal Employment Non-Discrimination Act, which is already a state law in California, to make sure that LGBT Americans can't be fired simply for being who they are.

 Showing the Globe America’s Best Values